MarcinCzerkas/Real-Estate-Market-Analysis/README.md

 Finally, what is the added value of my project?

-I developed a tool that might help those who are looking for an apartment to rent or a house to buy.
+I developed a tool that **might help those who are looking for an apartment to rent or a house to buy**.
 Of course, it is not an exhaustive market analysis.
 However, the project focuses on the data that such person would like to check anyway – but much slower by checking all websites manually.
 Thanks to the tool I created all offers are gathered in one place and visualized in a clear way.

 🎉It has been my second data project.
-The first one was a Power BI dashboard build on top of a SQL database created by me to follow the results of a tabletop game.
+The first one was a Power BI dashboard built on top of a SQL database created by me to follow the results and insights of a tabletop game.
 If you are interested, [check it out](https://github.com/MarcinCzerkas/Project-Middle-earth-SBG)!